tazama-lf/GKE-helm/README.md

 #### Running the Test and Post-Test Evaluation

+- **Update your endpoints:** Update both the 'ofUrl' and the 'arangoUrl' used by your ingresses .
 - **Test Execution:** Trigger the E2E Test job.
 - **Monitoring Results:** Jenkins provides an overview of the job's results, including the last successful run, failures, and test durations.
 - **Post-Test Actions:** Upon completion of the E2E Test, it's crucial to examine the **evaluationResults** database within ArangoDB.
 - Navigate to the **transactions** collection within the database.
 - Confirm the presence of a transaction record, which signifies a successful end-to-end test execution.

+If for some reason the E2E job doesnt run double check your variables in the configuration of the job, if it still doesnt work you can use postman to test the E2E - Contact the Tazama Team.

 ![image-20240213-122427.png](./Images/image-20240213-122427.png)